Coronations in Poland and plundered crowns

 The coronation of Bolesław Chrobry by Jan Matejko.
 Photo: public domain

-One story says that a crown was waiting for him for so long that it was sent to the Hungarian King and another that he received one from The Holy Roman Emperor Otto II in 1000, but there wasn’t a crown that was passed on to Bolesław’s descendants.
-A crown wasn’t made until 1320 for Władysław Łokietek but was called the Chrobry Crown (as shown above) for continuity.
+A crown wasn’t actually made until 1320 for Władysław Łokietek but was called the Chrobry Crown for continuity.
+Almost all Polish Kings were crowned with the Chrobry Crown.
 Sadly it was seized by the Prussians in 1794 and the gold melted down into coins!
-The above replica was created between 2001 and 2003.
+The replica shown above, was created between 2001 and 2003.

 Crown of August III in Warsaw National Museum